syuzannaharutyunyan7/company_data_search_service/README.md

 The hardest part was scraping the Companies House website because:

 * HTML structure is not always consistent
-* I have done only the core requirements part and have not done the opssible optional extensions
+* I have done only the core requirements part and have not done the possible optional extensions
 * The database selection was hard because I wanted to use database PostreSQL and Docker as I have experience with them, but the bulding part caused error so I use H2 database, which stores everything without any installation.
 * Some data is missing or incomplete, because after getting results I have got missing parts in the data.
 * Parsing company details needs careful handling